geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 Here, we are selecting all imagery in the [Landsat 8 surface reflection collection](https://code.earthengine.google.com/dataset/LANDSAT/LC8_SR) (image collection IDs are found in the "Search" toolbar at the top of the code editor or through searcing the [data archive](https://code.earthengine.google.com/datasets/)) for the year 2016 that overlies the Washington state vector polygon we loaded above as the variable "boundary".

 {% highlight javascript %}
-var cWA = ee.ImageCollection('LANDSAT/LC8_SR')
+// load all Landsat 8 SR image within polygon boundary for 2016 var cWA = ee.ImageCollection('LANDSAT/LC8_SR')
           .filterBounds(boundary)
           .filterDate('2016-01-01', '2016-12-31');